vascobnunes/fetchLandsatSentinelFromGoogleCloud/README.md

   -g GEOMETRY, --geometry GEOMETRY
                         Geometry to run search.
 Must be valid GeoJSON `geometry` or Well Known Text (WKT).
                         This is only used if --scene is blank.
-  --wkt                 Signify the geometry is in WKT format.
+  -i, --includeoverlap  If -g is used, include scenes that overlap the geometry but do not
+                        completely contain it
   -c CLOUDCOVER, --cloudcover CLOUDCOVER
                         Set a limit to the cloud cover of the image -o OUTPUT, --output OUTPUT